 - Program Specialist – ESL Certification Program

-The Department of Elementary and Early Childhood Education at Millersville University is dedicated to:
+The Department of Early, Middle, & Exceptional Education at Millersville University is dedicated to:

 - providing exemplary programs for undergraduate and graduate students in education.

 - connecting content and pedagogy with authentic experiences in diverse school settings.

 - upholding high standards for professional and civic conduct.

 Millersville University is accredited by the Middle States Association of Colleges and Schools, and is approved by the American Association of University Women.
 The Elementary and Early Childhood programs have been accredited by the National Council for Accreditation of Teacher Education.